Introduction

 - Basic Login

 - In order to log in you use a Username and a Password.
-Exalate will not store the password in the database, but use the rest connection to attempt to log in to the ServiceNow node.
+Exalate does not store the password in the database, but use the rest connection to attempt to log in to the ServiceNow node.

 - OAuth Token

-OAuth token can be used as long as the refresh token is valid.
+Note: OAuth token can be used as long as the refresh token is valid.
 Read more about setting up the refresh token in the article Access the Exalate app in ServiceNow.

 You need to generate a new refresh token after the old one is expired.
 We suggest setting a longer lifespan for the refresh token.